-The vibrations of mechanical systems can sometimes be analyzed in terms of a finite collection of masses, springs, and friction sources.
+The vibrations of mechanical systems can sometimes be analyzed in terms of a finite collection of masses, springs, and damping sources.
 This approach is referred to as lumped modeling and the resulting approximate system response is called a ``lumped characterization''.

 An ideal mass-spring-damper system.

 Figure 1 diagrams a system consisting of an ideal mass, spring, and damper connected ``in series'' (each element has the same velocity or displacement).

 An ideal mass (diagrammed in Fig. 2) is assumed to move on a friction-less surface or guide-rod and to be completely rigid.